wix-playground/dapperdox/README.md

 Guides written using [Github Flavoured Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/) (GFM) have a file extension of `.md` and are stored within directory `assets/templates/guides/` of your [local assets](#creating-local-assets).
 You can organise your files in subdirectories within the `/guides/` directory.

-On startup, Swaggerly will locate and build pages for all of your guides, maintaining the directory structure if finds below the `/guides/` directory.
+On startup, DapperDox will locate and build pages for all of your guides, maintaining the directory structure if finds below the `/guides/` directory.

-For example, the Swaggerly assets example `examples/markdown/assets/templates/` contains two guides:
+For example, the DapperDox assets example `examples/markdown/assets/templates/` contains two guides:

 1. `guides/markdown.md`
 2. `guides/level2/markdown2.md`

-Passing Swaggerly the `-assets-dir=<Swaggerly-source-directory>/examples/markdown/assets` will build these two guides, making them available as http://127.0.0.1:3123/guides/markdown and http://127.0.0.1:3123/guides/level2/markdown2
+Passing DapperDox the `-assets-dir=<DapperDox-source-directory>/examples/markdown/assets` will build these two guides, making them available as http://127.0.0.1:3123/guides/markdown and http://127.0.0.1:3123/guides/level2/markdown2